angular/angular-seed/README.md

       components/           --> all app specific modules
         directives/         --> application level directives
-          appVersion.js     --> custom directive that returns the current app version filters/            --> application level filters
+          appVersion.js     --> custom directive that returns the current app version appVersion_test.js     --> tests for appVersion directive
+        filters/            --> application level filters
           interpolate.js    --> custom interpolation filter
+          interpolate_test.js    --> tests for interpolation filter
         services/           --> application level services
-          appVersionService.js  --> custom service that returns the current app version view1/              --> a custom module for this application view1.html        --> the template rendered for this module view1.js          --> the application logic for this module view2/              --> a custom module for this application view2.html        --> the template rendered for this module view2.js          --> the application logic for this module app.js                --> application
+          appVersionService.js  --> custom service that returns the current app version appVersionService_test.js  --> tests for appVersion service
+      view1/              --> a custom module for this application view1.html        --> the template rendered for this module view1.js          --> the application logic for this module view1_test.js     --> tests for view1 module
+      view2/              --> a custom module for this application view2.html        --> the template rendered for this module view2.js          --> the application logic for this module view2_test.js     --> tests for view1 module
+      app.js                --> application
       index.html            --> app layout file (the main html template file of the app) index-async.html      --> just like index.html, but loads js files asynchronously